 The Nishika N8000 is a quadrascopic stereo 3D lenticular camera.
-By taking 4 different images at once, it was possible to create "3D" prints.
+By taking 4 different images at once, it was possible to create "3D" lenticular prints.
+Lenticular prints were popular in the 1980s and early 1990s.

-Unfortunately, the Nishika company went out of business, and the last printer capable of making the 3D prints is broken.
-Instead of 3D prints, the camera can be used to make "3D" animated GIFs.
+Unfortunately, the Nishika company went out of business, and the last printer capable of making the 3D lenticular prints broke years ago.
+Instead of lenticular prints, the camera can be used to make "3D" animated GIFs.

 The N8000 can be thought of as a successor to the Nimslo 3D camera.
-Nishika bought the assets of the Nimslo company after they went out of business.
+Nissei Corp. of Hong Kong bought the assets of the Nimslo company in the years after they went out of business, and relaunched as Nishika.

-Prices for the Nishika N8000 have continued to go up for several years.
+Prices for the N8000 have continued to go up for several years.
 This is from the growth of analog photography and that there are few 3D film cameras to choose from.
+The Nimslo is a far superior product, though they do cost more.

 Camera Battery - 2x AA

-Two AA batteries are used to power the "light meter."
-I tried using rechargeable Ni-MH batteries, and the light meter worked.
+Two AA batteries are used to power a dot that tells you the photograph will be underexposed.
+I tried using rechargeable Ni-MH batteries, as well as alkaline, and the meter worked with both.

-Batteries are not required for the camera shutter to fire.
+Unlike with the Nimslo 3D, batteries are not required for the camera shutter to fire.
+There is also a battery check light.

 Shutter Speed & Aperture

-The owner's manual lists the shutter speed as fixed at 1/60 second.
-Due to the age of the cameras and construction quality, the shutter speed may not be accurate.
+The N8000 owner's manual lists the shutter speed as fixed at 1/60 second.
+Due to the age of the cameras and construction quality of the shutter mechanism, the shutter could be slower than 1/60th of a second.

-The four lenses are fixed in place, which means the focus is fixed in place.
-Everything 5.5 feet away or further will be in focus.
+The four lenticular lenses are fixed in place, which means the focus is fixed.
+Everything 5.5 feet away to infinity will be in focus.

 At the smallest aperture of f/19, you're also likely to see the effects of diffraction.
 Though it might be a moot point as the lenses are triplets.